1. Latency Is Becoming the New Intelligence

 - asynchronous data movement,

-- tensor compute,
+- tensor computation,

 - communication overlap.

-Previously, many stages executed serially:
+Previously, many stages progressed serially:

 load → barrier → compute → barrier